pistac/chicken-master/documentation.md

 - IntroManager: Driving script for the intro scene.
 Defines behavior for the buttons that require scripting in the scene, and validates input where required.
 Contacts the ExperimentDataManager script to send appearance data.
 - OverlayManager: Defines the behavior of the loading screens during the trial scene.
 Manages the onLoadIsFinished delegate by setting the flags in the SharedVariableManager.
 - Participant: Defines a data structure to hold all the data about a participant.
-- PauseManager: Defines behavior of pausing the game when the mouse cursor moves outside of the game area.
-This is to make sure that the mouse cursor is never positioned in a way that makes the space key behave differently, such as when the cursor is placed in a search field.
 - PlayerController: Takes player input and moves the player avatar.
 Also defines when the game is over.
 Relies on the onLoadIsFinished delegate.
 - RobotCameraController: Identical to CameraController, but used on the robot's camera.
 - RobotController: Moves the robot agent, decides when to swerve.
 Relies on the onLoadIsFinished delegate.